What if you have a property with one meter serving multiple units, and you want to charge each unit for its actual water use? You have two options.

 A property owner must complete the district’s Submeter Application and submit to the District prior to installing submeters.
 Drop off or mail the application to 7811 University Ave, La Mesa CA 91942 (Attn: Planning Department).
 Because submeters are part of the privately owned water system, there are no other district fees or processes involved.

 Submetering is only allowed within one legal lot, and the owner is responsible for billing tenants in accordance with state law.
-For more information, please see Section 2.13 Submetering for Developments in the Policies and Procedures Manual (PDF).
+For more information, please see Section 2.13 Submetering for Developments in the Policies and Procedures Manual - Effective May 1, 2023 (PDF).

 A property owner can purchase a new district-owned and maintained water meter for each additional unit.
 For each new meter, the owner pays the district to install a new water service from the water main to the property line or edge of easement.
 The owner hires a plumber or contractor to install a private water line from the private property side of the meter to the unit.